converged-computing/ensemble-operator/examples/algorithms/workload/demand/README.md

 - priority
 - sched

 It is considered active, and the inactive count will not increment.
-When jobs are done (and we determine inactive status) you'll see this happen in the operator:
+When we hit conditions for scaling, you'll see the MiniCluster get larger, and when jobs are done (and we determine inactive status) you'll see this happen in the operator:

 ```console
 Member minicluster is marked for termination